Ricky Rebel: 2010–present

 He performed at the 2016 "Get Out!
 Awards" in New York City.
 Later in 2016 Rebel toured with boy-band O-Town.
 Since 2015 Rebel has been working with DJ's Hector Fonseca, Casey Alva, and Tommy Love to remix his songs "Star" and "Boys and Sometimes Girls."

 In 2017, "Boys & Sometimes Girls" spent 9 weeks on the Billboard Dance Club Songs chart and peaked at No. 28.
 Rebel performed at the 2017 SXSW (South by Southwest) Festival in Austin, Texas.
 Rebel also performed at a charity event at the Cannes Film Festival.
 Rebel released The New Alpha in 2017 on Audio4Play Records.
 This album features the single "If You Were My Baby".
-In 2019, "The New Alpha" music video was selected for best music video by the New Renaissance Film Festival.
+In 2019, "The New Alpha" music video was selected for best music video at the New Renaissance Film Festival.
 It was considered in 2017 by the Grammy Foundation for a Grammy nomination and was ranked 67 on Louder Than War's top 75 albums of 2017 list.
 He headlined "The Artist One Tour" along with other singers, and also appeared at the American Influencer Awards.
 He received support from MAC Cosmetics, and his documentary on Revry was nominated for Best Music Documentary at the Out Web Fest Awards.

 In 2018, he performed in the New York Pride parade, representing Univision TV Network.
 This performance was of "Life is a Runway", which was turned into a music video.
 He later started working on a custom jewelry line called the "Ricky Rebel Renaissance" collection.